-Replacing your home’s air conditioner is probably one of the biggest decisions you will make this summer to ensure your family’s comfort.
-Whether to choose between an AC repair or an entire air conditioner replacement is a decision you may have to deal with.
-Fortunately there is a point at which you can know it’s time to stop putting money in to AC repairs and choose to replace your air conditioner.
+Replacing your home’s air conditioner is likely one of the biggest decisions you will make this summer to keep your family comfortable.
+Whether to choose between an AC repair or an entire air conditioner replacement is a choice you may have to deal with.
+Luckily for you there is a point at which you can know it’s time to stop putting money in to AC repairs and choose to replace your air conditioner.

 Increasing AC Age